IMTEK-FreiStat/FreiStat-IoT/README.md

 ## Library Requirements
 ### AD5940/AD5941 library
 * Download the library files (ad5940.c and ad5940.h) from https://github.com/analogdevicesinc/ad5940lib
+* Place the files into the project folder or create a folder "ad5940" in your local Arduino libraries directory
 * Make sure that c++ compiler is supported.
 The ad5940.h file should contain the following:
 ```c++
 #ifdef __cplusplus